swtdrgn/cb-workshop-dev/VMSETUP.md

 yum install qt-creator
 ```

-* Log-in to the graphical user interface and run Qt-Creator
+* Log-in to the graphical user interface (VNC) and run Qt-Creator
 ```
 qtcreator
 ```